5 Foods to Clean Your Arteries The Natural Way

 Triglycerides are fats that have the same effect.

-5 Foods that clean your arteries
+5 Foods that help to clean your arteries

 Seaweed is one of the healthiest and most nutritionally complete foods out there.
-Iff you don’t believe such a sweeping claim, just take a glance at its nutritional content: it contains minerals, proteins, carotenoids and antioxidants.
+If you don’t believe such a sweeping claim, just take a glance at its nutritional content: it contains minerals, proteins, carotenoids and antioxidants.

 That’s why seaweed should be an indispensable part of the diet of anyone keen to stay fit and healthy.

-2. Fatty fish: Tuna and Salmon
+2. Fatty fish: tuna and salmon

 Up until a few years ago, this type of fish had a very bad reputation.
 They were actually thought to be very harmful to our health, precisely because of the fat levels they contain.

 If you add oily fish to your diet, you’ll also see an improvement in your blood pressure.
-I reality, adding foods rich in Omega 3 is a great way to boost your overall physical well-being.
+In reality, adding foods rich in Omega 3 is a great way to boost your overall physical well-being.

 If you’re thinking of replacing wheat with another cereal, we highly recommend oats.
 First, they contain fewer carbohydrates.
 Plus, those that are found in oatmeal are slow to be released and absorbed, making them healthier.